pSpaces/Programming-with-Spaces/semantics.md

-This is a draft of the formal operational semantics for the pSpace programming model.
+This page provides the formal operational semantics for the pSpace programming model.

 We start defining the syntax that describes a system S as a multiset of applications.
 Each application runs on a `host`, has a memory `M` and a multiset of concurrent processes `P`.
 Parallel composition of applications is denoted with operator `‖`, which is associative, commutative and has the empty set `0` as identity.